 Sometimes, a video or dream journal excerpt may take the place of a regular dream.

-- Despite common belief, the flashing water visible in many emulations of the game is not the intended look and does not appear on real consoles.
+- On some emulators, the game's water may rapidly flash different colors.
+This is not the intended look and does not appear on original hardware.

 |LSD: Dream Emulator Fields|